waymondrang/docsafterdark/readme.md

 To temporarily toggle dark mode on/off, click on the button at the bottom left of the page.
 The global toggle in the options menu can be used to disable/enable the extension.

-Available on [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/docsafterdark/) and [Chrome Web Store](https://chrome.google.com/webstore/detail/docsafterdark/pihphjfnfjmdbhakhjifipfdgbpenobg).
-Opera and Microsoft Edge releases are currently awaiting approval.
+Available on [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/docsafterdark/), [Chrome Web Store](https://chrome.google.com/webstore/detail/docsafterdark/pihphjfnfjmdbhakhjifipfdgbpenobg), and [Edge Add-Ons](https://microsoftedge.microsoft.com/addons/detail/docsafterdark/bbpgjhhjjphjmabmohnkkpmelbfpgfna).
+An Opera release is currently awaiting approval.

 ---